Sydney Dyslexia | St Leonards

 (Years 5–6).

-They’re capable — but school is starting to erode their confidence.
+They're capable.
+School is starting to erode their confidence.

 If NAPLAN raised concerns, this is a sensible time to act.

-We provide personalised assessment-led support so your child can strengthen the foundations they’ll rely on in high school.
-(Numeracy included if needed.)
+We provide personalised, assessment-led support so your child can strengthen the foundations they will rely on in high school.
+Numeracy included if needed.

 Is this your child?